seamapi/fake-seam-connect/README.md

 ### From npx

-The server is included in the published [npm package] and may be run using npx with
+The server is included in the published [npm package] and may be run using npx with:

 ```
 $ npx @seamapi/fake-seam-connect
 ```

-Start a pre-seeded instance with
+Start a pre-seeded instance with:

 ```
 $ npx @seamapi/fake-seam-connect --seed